-In Course 1 you learn how to understand the Earth’s biomes; design benign materials; model air, water and climate; find new energy resources; and build sustainable infrastructure and cities.
-Emphasizing the use of emerging technologies, you can focus your studies on large data, computation, probability and data analysis, and learn how to combine theory, experiment and modeling to understand and solve complex science and engineering problems.
+In Course 1 you learn how to understand the Earth’s biomes; design benign materials; model air, water and climate; discover new energy resources; and build sustainable infrastructure and cities.
+Emphasizing the use of emerging technologies, you can focus your studies to build on the tools of large data, computation, probability and data analysis, and learn how to combine theory, experiment and modeling to understand and solve complex problems.

 Our graduates teach and carry out pioneering research in universities, work for and lead engineering firms, launch their own start-up businesses, and hold leadership positions in government and nonprofit organizations.
 With a degree in Course 1 you can pursue careers in fields as diverse as energy and environment, engineering design, law, medicine and public health.
 We invite you to join our team and make a difference in the world.

-The 1C and 1E undergraduate programs in civil engineering and environmental engineering science emphasize mathematics, mechanics, ecology and design.
-Sophomore students from the three degree programs work together in teams on design projects that synthesize concepts taught in the core subjects.
-In the junior and senior years, students from 1C and 1E concentrate on disciplinary subjects that provide depth in each specialty.
-During the senior year, all students work together on a design subject carried out at the new Lincoln Labs-MIT Beaver Works facility that integrates lessons learned throughout the undergraduate education.
-There is ample room in the program for electives and minors to tailor CEE programs to match individual education interests.
+The three cores - environmental, mechanics and materials, and systems - emphasize engineering fundamentals including mathematics, mechanics, ecology and design.
+Sophomore students work together in teams on design projects that synthesize concepts taught in the core subjects.
+In the junior and senior years, students concentrate on disciplinary subjects that provide depth in each specialty.
+During the senior year, all students work together in teams on a design subject that integrates lessons